 Anyone at Stanford can send an email to a large list of Stanford email addresses from a Stanford email account and the email will be delivered properly.
 However, when sending emails to a large group of Stanford email addresses using a third party service, like a survey website, the email delivery might be blocked by spam and security filters.

-Avoiding Stanford spam filters
+Preparing Stanford spam filters

 To request UIT’s help to deliver your bulk email successfully, submit a Help request that contains the following information:

-- Sender address or domain
+- Sender address or domain.

-- Date the email will be sent
+- Date the email will be sent.

-- Subject of the email
+- Subject line of the email.

 By enlisting UIT’s help, it’s important to note: